SCCapstone/RubbleRaiders/index.md

-# Blades and Tomes
-A game of dungeoneering and sorcery by the Rubble Raiders.

 ## About the Game
 The game centers around you, the player, creating a simple character that will represent you in the game world and making them explore